 - The short data type can have data values- in the range of -32,768 to 32767.

 - The short data values require 2 bytes memory space in the computer’s memory.

 - The default value of the short data type is 0.

-Note: if the short data type is initialized to the data value out of the above range, the compiler will show type mismatch error same as in byte data type.
+Note: If the short data type is initialized to the data value out of the above range, the compiler will show a type mismatch error same as in byte data type.